-At the beginning of 2016 we reported on some of the new technology that appeared in the construction industry in 2015 and this included the use of prefabricated building components.
+At the beginning of 2016 we reported on the new technology that appeared in the construction industry and this included the use of prefabricated building components.
 Since then, the use of prefabricated modules on construction sites has increased, probably as a result of the benefits that this technology offers and the revelation that prefabricated homes from the post-war years lasted a lot longer than expected.
-The Ecobuild Exhibition, Britain’s foremost event for progressive professionals in the built environment featured speakers on a wide range of subject, including the issue of offsite construction which we reported in March of this year and we’ve come across more news on the increasing use of prefabrication when it comes to building.
+The Ecobuild Exhibition, Britain’s foremost event for progressive professionals in the built environment featured speakers on a range of subject, including the issue of offsite construction which we reported in March of this year and we’ve come across more news on the increasing use of prefabrication when it comes to building.

 It seems that prefabrication is stimulating a bit of a revolution in the construction industry right now, just as we’ve been predicting.
 Recent advances in offsite manufacture are streamlining the procurement process and disrupting this traditional industry to such a degree that creating buildings is becoming a function of logistics, rather than construction and architecture could be delivered by lorry in future!